jinhuiliang01/creative_coding_blog/posts/second-blog-post.md

 The list of things I need to learn is as follows:

 1. Change colours immediately with every click.
-2. make it so that it stops when it reaches the middle of the screen and framecounts in a different direction.
+2. It stops when it reaches the middle of the window and framecounts in a different direction.

-3. make it so that the colours it matches are random rather than fixed.
+The list of resources which can help me learn the concepts:

+1. Change the colours when click the mouse: https://www.youtube.com/watch?v=kyN0pe42uhM
+2. Stops when the squares reach the middle of the window and change its direction: use modulus to make squares move and stop. https://www.w3schools.com/js/js_arithmetic.asp